Gotham Records: Santa Monica-based label

 A same-named label is available in Santa Monica.
 It was founded by Patrick Arn in New York City in 1994.
 The label specializes in newcomer rock bands.
 Some of the older bands who signed at this Gotham Records signed later at Columbia Records (for example: Flybanger) or to Lava Records (Liquid Gang).
 The Loose Nutz produced their first Gold Record Wishen at Gotham Records.

 Background

-In 2013, the label was releasing 8 LPs and 8 CDs a year.
+In 2013, the label was releasing eight LPs and eight CDs per year.
 Its distribution was being handled by Sony RED.

 Artists

 Around 2007, it was announced in punknews.org that Red Horizon had signed to the label and recently released their album Across the World.